 Dall, Horace Edward Stafford (1901-1986), born Chelmsford, but raised by relatives due death of mother in 1903.
 Having received a basic education he left school aged 14, taking various technical jobs and continuing his tution at his local technical college in Luton.
 It was through his tutor’s recommentations that he was recruited by George Kent Ltd., with whom he stayed until retirement.
-He is best remembered for his technical and optical skill in the manifacture of telescopes and the camera obscura.
-The latter was featured in the later editions of Amateur Telescope Maker, vol.2 (see Obit., JBAA, 97 (1987), 76-80).
+He is best remembered for his technical and optical skill in the manufacture of telescopes and the camera obscura.
+The latter was featured in the later editions of Amateur Telescope Maker, vol.2.
+He installed an obscura at his home along with an observatory (Obit., JBAA, 97 (1987), 76-80).

 Simmons, Hugh (1891-1962), of ‘Solaris’, Edlesborough, Dunstable, Beds.
 He worked at Whipsnade Zoo.
 He used a 10cm refractor for solar work, mostly drawing sunspots and prominences.
 A member of ‘Mr Barker’s Circle’, an observing group of eight men active from April 1934 to December 1938 and May 1946 to May 1948.
 See: Hertfordshire, Robert Barker, and for an excellent article (McKim 2013).

-In his book Smyth drew a plan and described his observatory as being ‘a plan on as small and economical a scale as was consistent with the required efficiency’ (Cycle I, p.
-326); he encouraged ‘the Uranian aspirant’ with a 5-foot [i.e. 3¾-inch object glass] that he had ’11 [square] inches of [light collecting] area’ (p.
+Smyth, William Henry [Capt.](1788-1865), born in Westminster, Middlesex.
+Through his naval career, he met Giuseppe Piazzi, director of the Royal Palermo Observatory with whom he observed before returning retiring to Bedford in England on half-pay.
+Here he established his Bedford Observatory equipped with a 5.9-inch Tully refractor to compile his Bedford Catalogue (1844).
+In his book Smyth drew a plan and described his observatory as being ‘a plan on as small and economical a scale as was consistent with the required efficiency’, he encouraged ‘the Uranian aspirant’ with a 5-foot [i.e. 3¾-inch object glass] (p.
 370); the English climate required ‘moral courage’, so he addressed not ‘a dabbler’ but ‘the amateur’, ‘the true Uranian’ (pp. 378 and 383); similarly he differentiated ‘mechanicians like Troughton’ (p.380) from ‘indifferent workmen’ (p.
 384).
 This was powerful persuasion.
-Hence the book, combined with Smyth’s activity and influence within the RAS, was very influential.
-It was the inspiration for at least half a dozen observatories, including Bidston, and the Yorkshire Philosophical Society.
+Hence the book, combined with Smyth’s activity and influence within the RAS, was very influential (ODNB; Chapman 1997; Peeling 2020).